Svalorzen/AI-Toolbox/README.md

 The default flags when nothing is specified are `MAKE_ALL` and `CMAKE_BUILD_TYPE=Release`.

 The static library files will be available directly in the build directory.
-At the moment two separate libraries are created: `AIToolboxMDP` and `AIToolboxPOMDP`.
-In case you want to link against the POMDP library, you will also need to link against the MDP one, since POMDP uses MDP functionality.
+Three separate libraries are built: `AIToolboxMDP`, `AIToolboxPOMDP` and `AIToolboxFMDP`.
+In case you want to link against either the POMDP library or the Factored MDP library, you will also need to link against the MDP one, since both of them use MDP functionality.

 A number of small tests are included which you can find in the `test/` folder.
 You can execute them after building the project using the following command